MoWenbo19/Coronavirus-Raman/README.md

 Beijing, China

 ## Code
-In /Code/, Python scripts are available to train and classify coronavirus Raman spectral datasets using MLP, CNN, and ResNet models.
+In /Code/, Python scripts are available to train and classify coronavirus Raman spectral datasets using MLP, CNN, ResNet, and PCA models.
 The code has been tested with Python 3.8.3 and Tensorflow 2.4.1 on a Windows 10 Computer.

 ## Data
 In /Data/, Data is packaged according to 3-class identification task and 5-class task.